arashnm80/arashnm80.github.io/handbook/jackson-pollock.md

 When I understand this I see the [bigger picture](../think-out-of-the-box) and don't get obsessed with tiny details.

-This brings a huge mass of [uncertainty](../uncertainty) that can paralize the [perfectionist](../perfection) mind but there are some countermeasures:
+This complexity brings a huge mass of [uncertainty](../uncertainty) that can paralize the [perfectionist](../perfection) mind, although these countermeasures come to my mind:
 - [Plan A & B](../plan-a-b)
 - [Satisfice](../satisfice)
 - [Good enough](../good-enough)